 - Connectivity: Wi-Fi, Bluetooth, ANT+

-While these specs might seem standard today, features like voice control and a high-quality touchscreen were cutting-edge at the time.
+While these specs might seem standard today, features like voice control and a high-quality touchscreen were modern at the time.
 The camera produced sharp, vibrant 4K footage that could easily compete with the best on the market.

 The Standout Feature: What is G-Metrix?